Aim vs ZenML

 - Python integration — Seamless integration with Python workflows.

-- Experiment tracking — Track and manage experiments effectively.
+- Experiment tracking — Track and compare ML experiments within pipelines

 - User-friendly interface